shchodro/serverless-workshop/README.md

 2\.
 Be sure to delete the TwilioProcessing Lambda Function.
 Also if you no longer plan to use Twilio, please delete your Twilio free trial account and/or phone numbers that you provisioned.

 3\.
 Be sure to delete the Elasticsearch cluster and the associated Lambda function that you created for the Elasticsearch lab.
+Also delete the IAM role you created for the Elasicsearch Lambda function, "ZombieLabLambdaDynamoESRole".

 4\.
 Be sure to delete the Lambda function created as a part of the Slack lab and the Slack API resource you created.
 Also delete Slack if you no longer want an account with them.